KDE/documentation-docs-kdenlive-org/effects_and_compositions/transitions/alphaout.rst

 .. contents::

-This is the `Frei0r alphaout <http://www.mltframework.org/bin/view/MLT/TransitionFrei0r-alphaout>`_ MLT transition.
+This is the `Frei0r alphaout <https://www.mltframework.org/plugins/TransitionFrei0r-alphaout/>`_ MLT transition.

 The alpha OUT operation.

-Yellow clip has a triangle alpha shape with min = 0 and max =618.
+Yellow clip has a triangle alpha shape with min=0 and max=618.

-Green clip has rectangle alpha shape with min=0 and max =1000
+Green clip has rectangle alpha shape with min=0 and max=1000.

-alphaout is the transition in between
+alphaout is the transition in between.

 .. image:: /images/Kdenlive_Alphaout.png